Be My Cat: A Film for Anne: Production

 A language switch was used during filming to ensure the safety of everyone involved: speaking English meant everyone was interacting in character, and speaking Romanian meant everyone returned to being themselves (with a few exceptions when the characters had to speak Romanian).
 This also allowed the actors to freely experiment with improvisation without confusion.
 A practical example was when actress Sonia Teodoriu, upon being directed by Țofei to improvise something extreme, unexpectedly called the police for real during one scene, surprising Țofei both in and out of character.
 The language rule helped Țofei understand that Teodoriu called the police in character, and not on him personally.

 Țofei's filmmaking method consisted of working for months on an alternative psychological reality for the actors, including himself, partially living in character, so that when they started improvising, he mainly needed to record the unfolding events and to make sure the improvisation went in the right direction.
 The script mostly consisted of plot points.
 Adrian shot 25 hours of footage guerrilla style, then watched the footage like a documentary filmmaker would and created the details of the story in post-production during the editing process.

-Țofei ensured his character refrained from committing any sexual crimes; this was partially because he believed it would be too grotesque and deter audiences. Țofei also wanted to emphasize that his character paradoxically has a sort of child-like innocence, and that he is so infatuated with Anne Hathaway that he would not even think about touching another woman.
+Țofei ensured his character refrained from committing any sexual crimes, partially because he believed it would be too grotesque and deter audiences. Țofei also wanted to emphasize that his character paradoxically has a sort of child-like innocence, and that he is so infatuated with Anne Hathaway that he would not even think about touching another woman.